-(a) If a party seeks to file documents or portions of documents under seal, that party should file a redacted, public version of the documents on the Court's docket, and should separately file a Motion to Seal.
-Complete, unredacted versions of the document or documents shall be filed separately under seal.
+(a) If a party seeks to file documents or portions of documents under seal, that party should file a redacted, public version of the documents on the Court's docket, and should separately file a Motion to Seal, with.
+Complete, unredacted versions of the document or documents attached as sealed exhibits to the Motion to Seal.
+Documents mayshall be filed separately under seal only if they are attached as exhibits to a Motion to Seal, or are excepted from this requirement in Paragraph (g) below.
 The Motion to Seal should include a non-confidential description of what is to be sealed, identifying the documents or portions thereof as to which sealing is requested.